timio23/directus-site-structure-layout/README.md

 - Directus 11.1.2+
 - Admin user to install the extension
 - Parent (M2O) relational field linked to the same collection
+- Children (O2M) relational field linked to the same collection and field used for the Parent relation.
+- Sort field on the collection

 ## Installation